OPestv2/webscan/README.md

 Additional features
 ---
-#### Handling mistakes
+#### Handling user mistakes
-In case of incorrectly specified hostname/IP or port, when script finds that, there is option to omit this value and continue.
+In case of incorrectly specified host name/IP or port, when script finds that, there is option to omit this value and continue.

 ***
 > Script created using Python 3.9